Inspirational Living

 Building Spelling Skills Grade 4.
 Evan-Moor is our favorite spelling curriculum of all the ones we have tried.
 It’s pretty simple and straight forward, while still having some fun activities to help reinforce the lesson.

 Of course, if you’re looking for a spelling curriculum that’s a little more “pretty” and colorful, I can also recommend the Abeka Spelling Vocabulary and Poetry book for grade 4.
-We’ve used that one before and it was also really excellent, I just found the kids were able to work a lot more independently (needing less instruction from the teacher) with the Evan-Moor book.
+We’ve used that one before and it was also really excellent, I just found the kids were able to work a lot more independently (needing less instruction from the teacher) with the Evan-Moor curriculum.

 Abeka Fourth Grade Arithmetic Workbook

-That being the case, I also have to recommend this other math curriculum that is also really excellent; it’s what I use with any of my students that seem to be struggling with the Abeka math curriculum (see below!) . . . .
+Abeka Fourth Grade Arithmetic Workbook.
+Most of my kids do really well with Abeka math, but Abeka, does tend to introduce concepts a little earlier than some children are ready for, and tends to be a little too hard, then, for some students.
+So, that being the case, I also have to recommend this other math curriculum that is also really excellent; it’s what I use with any of my students that seem to be struggling with the Abeka math curriculum (see below!) . . . .

 Catch-Up Math Grade 4 Workbook